top of page

 • Readings:

 - Emery, Dara E. Seed Propagation Of Native California Plants.
-Santa Barbara Botanical Garden
+Santa Barbara

 - Ornduff, Robert, 1974.
-California Plant Life, Climate of California, pp. 37-54 UC Press
+California Plant Life, Climate of California, pp. 37-54

-Week 6: Plant communities – Woodlands
+Week 7: Plant communities – High Ridge Meadow and Scree

 • Animal ecology